NTP may be installed from the original source code, released by the NTP Project

 PPS support configuration under Windows means specifying the PPS API provider DLL(s) to be used.

 The original approach was to set up some environment variables to configure the way the PPS slopes were to be handled.
-However, specifying a DLL name in an evironment variable was found to be a potential security risk (see Bug #3384
+However, specifying a DLL name in an environment variable was found to be a potential security risk (see NTP-BUG 3384

 ), so with ntpd 4.2.8p10